 - To wake the flock: Roosters keep hens and younger birds on schedule.

-- To respond to noise: Sounds like footsteps, predators, or even headlights can trigger a crow.
+- To respond to noise: Sounds like footsteps, predators, or even headlights can trigger a crow, much like environmental cues that affect weather patterns.

 - To establish rank: Crowing is part of rooster rivalry.
 It shows who's in charge.